tongyuanwu/tongyuanwu.github.io/_pages/about.md

 Prior to be a postdoc, I obtained my Ph.D. ..., which focus on developing a material-emissions-uptake framework to delineate decarbonization roadmaps for the cement sector in China.

 Prior to my Ph.D., I obtained my M.E.
 (2020) in South China University of Technology (SCUT), and B.E.
-(2017) in Shenzhen Univeristy, ... where I learned about building structure and mechanism...
+(2017) in Shenzhen Univeristy, where I learned about building structure and mechanism.

-**Education:**
-  Ph.D., 2024, The University of Hong Kong
-  M.Eng., 2020, South China University of Technology
-  B.Eng., 2017, Shenzhen University

 Publications
 ======
 1. **Tongyuan Wu**, Thomas S.T.
 Ng, and Ji Chen (2025) Incorporating carbon capture and storage in decarbonizing China’s cement sector, [*Renewable and Sustainable Energy Reviews, 209: 115098*](https://doi.org/10.1016/j.rser.2024.115098).